nathanaela2002/Forex-Gold-Miner/README.md

      - learning rate, weight decay, hidden units, architecture type, etc.
   8. Save the **best model** to `best_model_final.h5`.
   9. Includes a basic **simulation** function to test risk/reward-based trading over historical data.

-This code is **modular**, letting you switch between MLP or LSTM quickly for experimentation.
-The **LSTM** approach specifically uses a time-series sample creation method (`create_timeseries_samples`) to pass sequential data to the neural network.

 ---